Mitral Valve Disease and Surgery

 Why Choose Mount Sinai Heart?

-The Mitral Valve Repair Reference Center at The Mount Sinai Hospital has a published 99 percent degenerative mitral valve repair rate with less than 1 percent mortality.
+The Mitral Valve Repair Center at the Mount Sinai Health System has a published 99 percent degenerative mitral valve repair rate with less than 1 percent mortality.
 We set national benchmarks for success.

 Mitral valve repair still remains surprisingly underutilized in most medically developed countries (including North America and Western Europe) mainly due to a lack of knowledge of current guidelines as well as surgical expertise.
 While average repair rates have risen and approach 65%, the application of mitral valve repair remains quite variable with some surgeons performing 5 or less mitral operations per year and repair rates of less than 30%, particularly for more complex surgeries.
-In the Mitral Valve Repair Reference Center at The Mount Sinai Hospital, nearly all patients with degenerative mitral valve disease undergo mitral valve repair.
+In the Mitral Valve Repair Center at the Mount Sinai Health System, nearly all patients with degenerative mitral valve disease undergo mitral valve repair.

 Our expertise is nothing new.
 Mount Sinai Heart’s David H. Adams, MD, Cardiac Surgeon in Chief of the Mount Sinai Health System, Marie-Josée and Henry R. Kravis Professor and Chairman, Department of Cardiovascular Surgery, Icahn School of Medicine at Mount Sinai Program Director of the Mitral Valve Repair Reference Center, and Alain F. Carpentier, MD, PhD, are co-inventors of several widely used annuloplasty rings including the worldwide gold standard, the Carpentier-Edwards Physio II Annulplasty Ring.